bisakhmondal/blog.bisakh/data/blog/gsoc-chromium-2021.md

 ## Community Bonding Progress

 I had spent the whole three weeks setting up the ChromeOS development setup, creating a new chroot, building images, exploring the `Tast` framework, completing tast [codelabs](https://chromium.googlesource.com/chromiumos/platform/tast/+/HEAD/docs/README.md#first-steps) and also understanding the Chromium git-flow on a single monolithic repository.
-My mentor, Oleh, shared some bugs and I picked one ([chromium:1142132](https://bugs.chromium.org/p/chromium/issues/detail?id=1142132)) and started working on the fix to have a hands-on with the chromium Gerrit.
+My mentor, Oleh, shared some bugs and I picked one ([chromium:1142132](https://bugs.chromium.org/p/chromium/issues/detail?id=1142132)) and started working on the fix to have a hands-on with the Chromium Gerrit.
 Along the way, I also worked on implementing a `TODO` feature on `tast-lint`.

 ✅️ [CL:2919074](https://chromium-review.googlesource.com/c/chromiumos/platform/tast/+/2919074) : Better Handling of `fmt.Errorf` in `tast-lint`( Improvement over existing implementation by pruning the entire sub-parse-tree for `ast` selector expression with an ability to deal with complex scenarios. )